snoplus/oxsx/HOWTO.md

 anyways.
 When applying systematics to PDFs, problems can rapidly arise near the edges of the PDFs.
 In order to avoid this issue, it is generally wise to put "buffer" bins around the edges of the PDFs.
-The buffer bins continue to store PDF information as usual, so that systematics can stil be applied in the region, but are then sacrificed during the final test statistic calculation.
+The buffer bins continue to store PDF information as usual, so that systematics can still be applied in the region, but are then sacrificed during the final test statistic calculation.

 This "sacrificing" off certain bins of the edge of a `BinnedED` object is what the